David DiLucia

 David DiLucia (born January 15, 1970) is a former professional tennis player from the United States.

 Career

 Junior years

-As a junior, DiLucia had his greatest success at the 1987 US Open, where he was a boys' singles semi-finalist.
+As a junior, DiLucia had success at the 1987 US Open, where he was a boys' singles semi-finalist.
 En route to the semi-finals he beat Jonathan Stark, whom he would partner in the boys' doubles event at the 1988 Wimbledon Championships.
 The pair were semi-finalists.
 He also played junior Davis Cup for the United States and in 1988 won the Easter Bowl singles title.

 College career

 DiLucia, who is a member of the ITA Men's Collegiate Tennis Hall of Fame, was a five-time All-American while playing at the University of Notre Dame.
 He was a singles All-American in 1990 and then earned All-American honors for both singles and doubles in each of the next two years.
 By the time he left, he had established several Notre Dame records.
 Most notably he had managed more singles wins (146) and more doubles wins (219) than any player in the history of Notre Dame tennis.
 In 1991, he became the first tennis player ever to be named "Athlete of the Year" at Notre Dame.
 In the 1992 pre-season, DiLucia held top spot on the collegiate ranking for both singles and doubles.